adblockplus/web.adblockplus.org/pages/privacy.md

 - {{ forum-registration-item-1[list item] Passwords go through one-way encryption before they are stored on the server. }}
 - {{ forum-registration-item-2[list item] Email addresses are only displayed in the public profile if explicitly agreed to.
 By default, they are only used for the sending of notifications to which you subscribed. }}

-{{ forum-registration-paragraph-3 **Note:** Registration is not required to participate in the forums and you can delete your account at any time. }}
+{{ forum-registration-paragraph-3 **Note:** Registration is not required to read articles in the forum and you can delete your account at any time. }}

 ###### {{ blog-comments-heading[heading] Blog comments }} {: #blog-comments }